New Zealand has experienced a tenfold surge in interest from overseas investors and retirees looking for a safe place to live!

 US citizens now account for more than half of the inquiries, followed by investors from Europe.

-About our Investor and Business Migration Webinar:
+About our Investor and Business Migration Webinars

-To reflect the growing worldwide interest in New Zealand, we have developed our Investor and Business Migration Webinar.
+"To reflect the growing worldwide interest in New Zealand, we have developed our Investor and Business Migration Webinars.

-It appears that investors now are in a rush to proceed, and by the time they will be approved and have transferred their investment funds, the border may have re-opened.
+We expect that by the time their visas will be approved and our clients have transferred their investment funds, the border may have re-opened.

-When this will be the case remains still unknown but there are signs of hope:
+"When exactly this will be the case still remains unknown but there are signs of hope:

 - Prior to the election on 17 October the public discussion has noticeably shifted from preventing the infection with Covid-19 to revitalising the economy.

--Leading economists hold the view that extra quarantine capacity for ‘critical workers’ is vital: “It is now critical the Government address the border bottleneck. … Businesses are also struggling to bring in critical foreign workers with niche skills not available in New Zealand."
+-Leading economists hold the view that extra quarantine capacity for ‘critical workers’ is vital: “It is now critical the Government addresses the border bottleneck. … Businesses are struggling to bring in critical foreign workers with niche skills not available in New Zealand."

-- Subsequently, on 9 September, the Government revealed that border restrictions for some resident work visa holders and partners of Kiwis will be eased.
+-The Government revealed that border restrictions for some resident work visa holders and partners of Kiwis will be eased.

 Dr. Hallwass says: